Scifabric/docs.pybossa.com/docs/api/user/intro.md

 2. Update an existing user via a PUT
 3. Delete an existing user via a DEL

-Read action will only return user name and locale for that user.
+Read action will only return username and locale for that user.

 ### Authenticated users